ramonyC/FadeBlizzardBars/README.md

 # FadeBlizzardBars
-Simple add-on to fade or apply click-through on in-game Blizzard Action Bars
+A simple and lightweight add-on to apply fade and click-through effects to the in-game Blizzard Action Bars